Home Resources 14 Books about Racism for Kids

 14 Books about Racism for Kids

-Books about Racism are important As a mother of two black boys, It’s necessary to talk to them about racism at an early age.
+Books about Racism are important.
+As a mother of two black boys, It’s necessary to talk to them about racism early on.
 Reading books is an excellent start to create awareness and foster discussion early.
-I have included a list of books that are popular in this category and ones I have and will read with my children.
+I have included a list of popular books in this category and ones I have and will read with my children.

 Books about Racism